cs-icon.svg

 }

-1. Leaf nodes in JSON RTE plugins are extensible, enabling the addition of custom properties to them.
+• Custom Properties: Leaf nodes are extensible, allowing the addition of custom properties.

-2. The styling attributes applied to copied content from Word or Google Docs are encapsulated within the attrs object located within the leaf nodes.
+• Copy-Pasted Styling: Attributes like styling from Word or Google Docs are encapsulated within the attrs object in leaf nodes.

 "attrs": {